ericclemmons/grunt-verbosity/README.md

 - `hidden` (Default): See the task get executed, but not its output
 - `oneline`: See the output overwrite the same line to conserve space
 - `normal`: See the output without modification.
 Useful for debugging.
+- `dot`: See each line of output is reduced to a dot to show progress.

 ## Contributing